devnetic/utils/docs/array.md

 ## countOccurrencesBy<T, K extends T>(array: T[], value: K): number

-Count the occurrences of a value in an array.
+Count the occurrences of a given value in an array.

 ```ts
 utils.countOccurrencesBy([2, 1, 3, 3, 2, 3], 2)  // 2